sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-dasboard/index.md

 # Production
 To run this in production you should do a couple of modifications.

-1. Always run sitespeed.io on a standalone instance do bring down the noise.
+1. Always run sitespeed.io on a standalone instance
+    - This avoids causing discrepancies in results due to things like competing resources or network traffic.
 2. Change the default user and password for Grafana.
 3. Map the Graphite volume to a physical directory outside of Docker to have better control.
 4. Remove the sitespeedio/grafana-bootstrap from the Docker compose file, you only need that for the first run.